-In connection with the modification of a Mortgage Loan prior to the Cut-Off Date, a prior servicer may have deferred the repayment of any amounts owed by the related mortgagor until the earlier of the maturity date for the Mortgage Loan, sale of the related mortgaged property or payoff of the Mortgage Loan by the mortgagor, at which time such amount will be due by such mortgagor (any such amount, a "Initial Principal Forbearance Amount").
+In connection with the modification of a Mortgage Loan prior to the Cut-Off Date, a prior servicer may have deferred the repayment of any amounts owed by the related mortgagor until the earliest of the (i) maturity date for the Mortgage Loan, (ii) sale of the related mortgaged property or (iii) payoff of the Mortgage Loan by the mortgagor, at which time such amount will be due by such mortgagor (any such amount, an "Initial Principal Forbearance Amount").
 The Initial Principal Forbearance Amount with respect to any Mortgage Loan is considered part of the Unpaid Principal Balance of such Mortgage Loan.

 Additionally, as provided in the Pooling and Servicing Agreement, in connection with the modification of a Mortgage Loan after the Cut-Off Date, the Servicer may capitalize certain amounts, such as accrued and unpaid interest and certain Servicing Advances and Pre-Existing Servicing Advances by adding such capitalized amounts to the Unpaid Principal Balance of the related Mortgage Loan.
 In connection with the modification of a Mortgage Loan, the Servicer may defer or capitalize the repayment of any amounts owed by the related mortgagor.
-If the Servicer defers such amounts, such amounts will be non-interest bearing, non-amortizing, and due by the related mortgagor at the earliest of the maturity date for the Mortgage Loan, sale of the related mortgaged property or payoff of the Mortgage Loan by the mortgagor.
+If the Servicer defers such amounts, such amounts will be non-interest bearing, non-amortizing, and due by the related mortgagor at the earliest of the maturity date for the Mortgage Loan, sale of the related mortgaged property or payoff of the Mortgage Loan by the mortgagor (any such amount, the "Deferred Unpaid Principal Balance").